Model-Free Learning of Safe yet Effective Controllers: Introduction

-The control design problem in stochastic environments has been widely studied for multiple return objectives (e.g., \cite{roijers2013} and references therein).
-Recently, there has been an increasing interest for multi-objectives including safety and LTL specifications \cite{svorevnova2016, hahn2019b, chatterjee2020, kalagarla2020}.
-Similarly, shielding-like approaches, which prioritize the safety objectives above the QoC return objectives, have been introduced (e.g., \cite{wen2016,alshiekh2018,jansen2018,bouton2019,avni2019,elsayed2021}).
-These approaches require some partial knowledge (e.g., a topology or an abstraction) of the system/environment to determine unsafe actions to be eliminated or overridden.
-This allows for the use of reinforcement learning (RL) algorithms to learn a policy maximizing the return subject to the safety constraints.
+The control design problem in stochastic environments has been widely studied for multiple return objectives (e.g., \cite{roijers2013} and references therein), as well as for safety and LTL specifications \cite{svorevnova2016, hahn2019b, chatterjee2020, kalagarla2020}.
+Similarly, shielding-like approaches, which prioritize the safety objectives above the QoC objectives, have been introduced (e.g., \cite{ alshiekh2018, avni2019 }).
+These approaches require some partial knowledge such as a topology or an abstraction of the environment to determine unsafe actions to be eliminated or overridden.
+This allows for the use of reinforcement learning (RL) algorithms to learn an optimal policy subject to the safety constraints.
 Unfortunately, when the environment is completely unknown, these synthesis or shielding approaches cannot be directly used.

-In recent years, a considerable efforts focused on the use of RL algorithms to learn policies for LTL objectives \cite{fu2014,brazdil2014,sadigh2014,li2017,icarte2018,hasanbeig2019,camacho2019,hahn2019a,oura2020,bozkurt2020,degiacomo2020}.
-However, only few learning algorithms dealing with multi-objectives with LTL specifications have been proposed for unknown environments.
-Studies~\cite{li2019b,aksaray2021} considered time-bounded LTL specifications; \cite{kvretinsky2018} proposed a model-based RL method that, under some assumptions about the environment, converges to a near optimal policy for an average QoC reward objective subject to the specifications.
-Recently, \cite{hammond2021} has introduced a model-free RL approach for multiple LTL objectives that maximizes the weighted sum of the satisfaction probabilities.
+Recently, there has been a considerable interest in the use of RL algorithms to learn policies for LTL objectives (e.g. \cite{ fu2014, icarte2018, hahn2019a, bozkurt2020 }).
+However, only few RL algorithms for multi-objectives with LTL specifications have been proposed for unknown environments.
+Studies~\cite{li2019b,aksaray2021} considered time-bounded LTL specifications; \cite{kvretinsky2018} proposed a model-based RL method that, under some assumptions about the environment, converges to a near optimal policy for an average QoC reward objective subject to the specifications; \cite{hammond2021} introduced a model-free RL approach for multiple LTL~objectives, maximizing the weighted sum of the satisfaction probabilities.